Alcaraz, Sinner Breeze Into Third Round Of Shanghai Masters - UrduPoint

 "Today's performance means a lot to me."

-Earlier, his arch-rival Alcaraz also looked comfortable throughout, breaking in the first game.
+Earlier, arch-rival Alcaraz also looked comfortable throughout, breaking in the first game.

 Teenager Shang became only the second Chinese player to win an ATP Tour singles title at the Chengdu Open last month, but he was unable to make much headway against the world number two.